digitor/grunt-wigitor/README.md

 - deps {array or strings}: a list of widgets that this widget depends on.
 Their configs will be added to the global scope when rendering.
 - multiProps {boolean}: If `true` will search through the widget's `properties` folder and make available all json files as configs.
 - handlebarsPartials {array of objects}: Objects with details of additional handlebars partials needed for this widget.
 Partials in the widget's root folder will automatically be added, using the naming convention `samplewgt_my-other-file`.
 Objects must have 2 properties `name` {string} and `path` {string}.

+Releases
+- 0.1.0: Initial release.
+Not properly tested yet.
+Will probably break.